-Game Of Thrones Season 7 Location Hints Arya Will Reunite With This Character
+‘Game Of Thrones’ Season 7 Location Hints Arya Will Reunite With This Character

 A post shared by Maisie Williams (@maisie_williams) on

-This is leading lots of people to believe that her character, Arya, will reunite with her direwolf, Nymerica in GOT Season 7.
+This is leading lots of people to believe that her character, Arya, will reunite with her direwolf, Nymeria, in GOT Season 7.

 RELATED POSTS ON INQUISITR